mattobee/eventua11y/README.md

 The events themselves are stored in a [JSON](https://www.json.org/) data file.

 The website is hosted by [Netlify](https://www.netlify.com/).
 Whenever changes are pushed to the main branch in GitHub, Netlify builds and deploys the changes automatically.
+Branches are also deployed temporarily for testing purposes.

 ## Installing the website locally